 Homemade From Scratch Marzipan

 Roll out your marzipan to the size you need.
-If using to cover a three-layer 6-inch cake you will need a minimum of a 14-inch circumference.
+If used to cover a three-layer 6-inch cake you will need a minimum of a 14-inch circumference.
 Allow the marzipan to cool slightly in the fridge for about 10 minutes or so.
 This will also make it a little less sticky.
 Some people color their marzipan.
-I did not color my marzipan.
+I did not color my marzipan in the picture below.

 *You can use the egg yolks to make homemade mayonnaise or store yolks in the fridge to use at a later time.